mdshahriarafridi/Hollywood-Movie-Recommender-System/README.md

 # Hollywood Movie Recommender System

-This is a Machine Learning Project based on 'Cosine Similarity'.
+This Project is based on 'Cosine Similarity'.
 I have done the entire project by using Python Programming Language.
 IDE used in this Project is Jupyter Notebook and Pycharm.

 ## Project Output
 ### Output 1: